UCLALibrary/research-tips/_tutorials/2023-02-22-cold-emailing-tutorial.md

 # TITLE
 # Enter the title of the resource in quotes.
 #
-title:  "A Guide to Cold Emailing"
+title:  "WIRE's Guide to Writing a Cold Email"
 #
 # DESCRIPTION
 # Enter a short description of the resource in quotes.
 This description will appear on the list page as a preview, but not on the tutorial/workshop itself.
 #
-description: "A tutorial covering the basics and essentials to emailing faculty about interest regarding research."
+description: "Stuck on how to email a faculty member regarding interest in research?
+No worries, this tutorial covers the basics and essentials to emailing faculty to help get you into the lab of interest!"
 #
 # PUBLICATION DATE
 # Enter the date that the resource was published.